-- Letter of permission from superintendent of schools of district or diocese and signed consent of a certified principal as administrator-mentor - Undergraduate GPA of 3.0, or an earned master's degree with 3.0 GPA - Official undergraduate/graduate transcripts - Minimum of three years successful teaching experience or its equivalent in New Jersey schools under an appropriate teaching certificate. - One professional reference from someone other than the superintendent of schools - Personal interview with the Program Coordinator - Writing sample: In lieu of the statement of objectives on the application, explain in a typed essay of at least 750 words why you wish to be a school principal; the leadership experiences you have had; and what specific leadership traits you believe you possess that would support your potential success as a principal.
+- Letter of permission from superintendent of schools of district or diocese and signed consent of a certified principal as administrator-mentor - Undergraduate GPA of 3.0, or an earned master's degree with 3.0 GPA - Official undergraduate/graduate transcripts - Minimum of three years successful teaching experience or its equivalent in New Jersey schools under an appropriate teaching certificate. - One professional reference from someone other than the superintendent of schools - Personal interview with the Program Coordinator

 Admission Calendar.
 Due to the demand for this program, the application deadline for the OCLD summer cohort will be on or about June 1, with admission decisions rendered on a rolling basis until all placements are completed.
 Spaces are filled on a first come-first served basis.
 Therefore you are encouraged to submit complete application dossiers on or about April 15 to be considered for admission into the summer OCLD cohort.
 Admission decisions will be made and communicated as completed applications are filed and reviewed.
 Admission of any candidates who do not meet the usual qualifications but are considered likely to succeed will be on a probationary basis.
 Depending on the space available, the program coordinator may either place probationary students with the summer cohort or begin their course of study in the fall or spring traditional program.
 Those placed in the summer cohort must maintain a 3.0 cumulative graduate GPA to be fully admitted.
-Those placed in fall or spring traditional classes must earn a B or better in each class in order to be admitted to the summer OCLD cohort
+Those placed in fall or spring traditional classes must earn a B or better in each class in order to be admitted to the summer OCLD cohort.